 🌸 Where they condemn themselves because of their binge eating, I see a teenager’s rage and frustration of continuously pushed away emotions.

 Those characters and voices are here for a reason.
 They desperately want to be heard and seen for who they are: parts of ourselves that have been feeling overwhelmed for too long, trying to cope with life.
+And so we turn to food as the remedy; sometimes through binge eating, sometimes through condtant grazing, sometimes through the exhausting cycle of restricting and starting over.

 Once we get to understand those characters, we see our story in a different light.